 The majority of CISVA referrals are made by the police and children’s social care.
 However, any agency can make a referral for CISVA support.
 It doesn’t matter how many referrals they receive for the child, as long as they receive it.
 An ideal opportunity would be for CISVA referral to be added as an agenda item at strategy meetings held in response to a disclosure of sexual abuse/harm.
 It can then be clearly agreed who will make the referral and by when.

 Accessing therapeutic wellbeing or formal therapy

-In relation to pre-trial therapy, the CPS are in the process of issuing new guidance in relation to services being able to offer this to clients prior to them providing their s28 evidence.
-As an agency, we will give this full consideration and hope to be in a position where we’re able to offer this, especially as matters are taking in excess of 2.5 years to reach trial.
+In relation to pre-trial therapy, the Crown Prosecution Service (CPS) are in the process of issuing new guidance in relation to services being able to offer this to clients prior to them providing their Section 28 evidence.
+As an agency, BSARCS will give this full consideration and hope to be in a position where they're able to offer this, especially as matters are taking in excess of 2.5 years to reach trial.

 The referrer is responsible for contacting BSARCS 72 hours after submitting the above referrals to confirm receipt.

-BSARCS will contact the JIT and Assessment Team Service Manager if we become aware of any clients who have not been referred for CISVA support when they were eligible for this service.
+BSARCS will contact the joint investigation team (JIT) and assessment team service manager if they become aware of any clients who haven't been referred for CISVA support when they were eligible for the service.